Dates

 To benefit the most from the material presented in this course, you should:

-- Have a basic understanding of fundamental floorplanning concepts is required.
+- An understanding of fundamental floorplanning concepts is required.
 It is assumed that the requirements to create a good floorplan are known.

 PrimeTime Foundation (4 Hours)